Stefan-Markov/Motorious/README.md

 - 4 manageable roles - ROOT, ADMIN, KINESITHERAPIST, USER
 - Picture upload if user want via Cloudinary API
 - Pagination of all users - AJAX with JPA.
-- Send mail when blog is created, when user have new treatment or measurement
+- Send mail when blog is created, when user have new treatment or measurement.
 - Search engine(find user by username or email) and generate dynamic content - AJAX with JPA filtration
 - Search treatment by keyword - generate dynamic content with AJAX.
 - Add global eventListener to delegate events.
 - Add, delete users
+- Registration form
-- Registration, login
+- Login form
 - Custom login page, depends on user roles.
 - Add, delete treatment
 - Add, delete measurement